 Capitalism distorts the realities of exploitation in agriculture, it is important to not perpetuate this harm, and instead, to clarify the nuances of what it takes to put food on grocery store shelves.
 Franz Fanon teaches us that to be ethical practitioners, we have to be committed to revolutionary practice.
 That means not functioning as if capitalism or colonialism are natural and have always existed.

-This work benefited from the guidance and support of mentors Laura El-Tantawy and Elisa Medde, as well as from everyone in the course who contributed to the process.
-Linked below are the 2024/25 CRITICAE presentations.
+This work benefited from the guidance and support of Laura El-Tantawy and Elisa Medde.
+For more, linked below are the 2024/25 CRITICAE presentations.